SDU-eScience/UCloud/web/README.md

 The website will be available at localhost:9090

+## Tests

+Run the project, followed by running the tests.
+Running the tests requires the [GeckoDriver](https://github.com/mozilla/geckodriver/releases)

 ### Issues

 Currently, sessions persist in the browser between restarts of the frontend server, which can lead to inconsistent data retrieval.